arago/ActionHandlers/simple winrm actionhandler/Readme.md

 Restart the AutoPilot Engine: `sudo /etc/init.d/autopilot-engine restart`

 After that, your KIs should be able to execute DOS commands on the Windows targets using `<Action Capability="ExecuteCommand">` and Powershell commands using `<Action Capability="ExecutePowershell">`

+##Executable

+If you are looking for the mentioned 3rd party executables and files required to set this up, please contact us at autopilot-support@arago.de .